DiamondMVC/Diamond/README.md

 ## History

 Diamond was originally written as a template parsing library only; completely as an alternative version to vibe.d's diet templates.
 However soon after development it evolved to a full-fletch powerful restful mvc framework on-top of vibe.d.
 The goal of Diamond was from the beginning to write powerful web-applications with the style of ASP.NET

-The legacy project of Diamond can be found here: https://github.com/bausshf/Diamond/

 ## Features - Web